Neighborhood Water Resources Enhancement Grant

 Considerations when reviewing applications:

-- Complete, neat and detailed application
+- Complete, clear and detailed

 - Drawing or sketch of proposed project

 - Indication that applicant has sufficient knowledge to successfully implement the proposed project.
 This may include:

 - Workshop participation (such as the Dakota County Soil & Water Conservation District’s Landscaping for Clean Water workshop series)

 - Consultation with a professional that has experience related to proposed project

 - Estimated impact of proposed project to water quality improvement.
 Typically, but not always, projects such as a raingarden or shoreline restoration have a greater impact to water quality than a native plant garden.

 Additional information to include in your application: